 Missing All Teeth

-Even if you have lost all your teeth, dental implants can offer the utmost in stability for a complete denture.
+Even if you have lost all your teeth, dental implants can offer the utmost stability for a complete denture.
 Forget the slippage and discomfort that are common with a traditional denture.
 An implant denture fits perfectly and can last for decades or even a lifetime.
 Using between 4 and 8 dental implants, your implant dentist in Juno Beach will carefully place each one in its designated spot before attaching a custom-made denture to replicate your smile.
 Not only will you be able to enjoy eating your favorite foods once again, but you’ll also speak with greater clarity and exude more confidence.